Upper Rockridge Residence

-The modules of the insulated, ground face concrete block helped impose a rigor to the plans that is easily lost in wood frame construction.
+The modules of the insulated, ground-face concrete block helped impose a rigor to the plans that is easily lost in wood frame construction.
 The blocks allowed for an honest and attractive expression of structure that brought a lot of architectural value to both the interior and exterior while conveying the texture and permanence of stone.
 Furthermore, the thermal mass and integral insulation of the block allowed us to open up large areas of glass and still outperform California’s stringent energy requirements by a large margin.

 The house utilizes a wide range of techniques and features to reduce its impact on the environment and its occupants.
 These include high-efficiency fixtures and equipment, zoned HVAC, low-VOC coatings, under slab radon venting, efficient framing techniques, and drought tolerant landscaping.
-The house will be Green Point-rated.

 - Oakland, California

 - AIA East Bay: Exceptional Residential Honor Award